Bhoothakaalam: Music

 Gopi Sundar did the background score for the film.
 The sole song from the film was written, composed and sung by Shane Nigam.

-Track listing
+Sound Department

+Vignesh Radhakrishnan and Kishan Mohan did the sound design and Rahool Syam did the production sound mix.
+Mix and mastering was done at Sapthaa Records, Ernakulam.

 Themes and analysis

 Bhoothakaalam deals with themes of psychological disorder and its effects.
 Though the film presents itself as horror, it is just as much an allegory for grief, trauma, clinical depression and how the central character is slowly going insane.
 The movie follows a template of connecting psychological disorder with fear inducing fantasy.
 The film also depicts the portrayal of characters who are affected by mental disorders like clinical depression and substance abuse, delivering a hard reality check on the gravity of such mental issues.
 The director has used an eerie looking house as a metaphor for the minds of its inhabitants, a mother and son.
 When the mother suffers from clinical depression, the son also shows similar traits of this suffocating state of mind.
 Asha is reluctant to take her anti-depressants, and Vinu is addicted to alcohol and drugs as an escape from crushing depression and sleeplessness.
 Once they both start to experience paranormal activities in the house they live in, their fear becomes real in their minds.
 The movie shows what psychosis is, a kind of overwhelming fear which is capable of twisting and tweaking reality.
 This can be a result of many underlying psychic problems like depression or substance abuse.

 Its slow narrative builds this unsettling sense of atmosphere and dread of the unnatural and unknown, along with an unexpected but welcome mystery element.
 The concept of the paranormal is brought together playing with perspectives mixed with psychological settings.
 The subject also speaks about the universal fear of isolation and emotional longing.
 And when attaching this sadness and gloom to the central characters, the experience becomes haunting in a very personal and relatable way.